sdarlington/sdarlington.github.io/content/posts/2008-05-19-where-iphone-went-wrong.md

 In fact, Where I Think iPhone Went Wrong is probably not something that will make any list of bullet points on a Jobs Keynote.
 It’s pretty much a single use-case: one handed operation.

-One of the things that really bugged me about Windows Mobile ((The version with the stylus is, I think, these days known as Windows Mobile Professional.
-There’s also a version for actual phones rather than PDAs with built in phones that works only using a key-pad.
-Maybe I chose the wrong WM device.)) is that almost everything required the use of the stylus.
+One of the things that really bugged me about Windows Mobile[^1] is that almost everything required the use of the stylus.
 Not only was the stylus small and easy to lose, it requires both hands to operate the phone.
 Not great when you’re trying to make a call while carrying a latte or juggling several items at the supermarket and calling your significant other for advice on which to purchase.

 The iPhone is way better than Windows Mobile in this regard, but there are two areas where it doesn’t work quite so well: